Chapter 1: Color Management

 Whitepoint

 The whitepoint defines the white color for a given RGB color space.
-Any set of colors lying on the neutral axis passing through the whitepoint, no matter their Luminance, will be neutral to that RGB color space.
+Any set of colors lying on the neutral axis passing through the whitepoint, no matter their luminance, will be neutral to that RGB color space.

 010_colorManagement_220_CIE_Illuminants_D_Series_FHD